Request a Free Consultation

 Protection for Equipment and Harvested Crops

 Open Perils Machinery Endorsements should be considered as an absolute necessity for the crop and vegetable farmer.
-This provides protection for intake of foreign objects, a significant risk to the crop farmer.
+This provides protection for intake of foreign objects, which is a significant risk to the crop farmer.
 Additionally, coverage for harvested crops should be discussed.

 Covering your farm product is an additional income protection for a crop and vegetable farmer.
 Vegetable farmers may have cold storage units that can be scheduled and covered for Equipment Breakdown and the crop inside covered for spoilage.
 This provides protection from an unexpected breakdown of pumps or compressors, which could ultimately lead to the loss of crop and income.